masteranson/masteranson.github.io/KTLucid.markdown

 ---
 layout: post
-title: KT Lucid 💍
+title: Signet Rings 💍
 permalink: /KT Lucid LLC/
 ---

+<h2 style="color: #5e9ca0; text-align: justify;"><span style="color: #000000;">
+  KT Lucid LLC, a custom signet ring jewelry company
+</span></h2>
+---
 <p align="left">
   <img width="700" height="auto" src="/assets/rings.jpeg">
   <figcaption>Three designs are shown with different materials. </figcaption>
 </p>

 <div align="justify">
-KT Lucid was a company operational from 2017-2019 selling custom signet rings for schools.
+KT Lucid was a company operational from 2017-2020 selling custom signet rings for schools.
 My founding partner and I realized that current industry standard manufacturing methods were not able to recreate the geometric features of a school emblem scaled to the size of a ring, at a competitive price point.
 Therefore, we decided to start a company that leverages new manufacturing processes to create a more detailed ring.
 </div>